python/cpython/Doc/tutorial/inputoutput.rst

 omitted.

-Normally, files are opened in :dfn:`text mode`, that means, you read and write strings from and to the file, which are encoded in a specific encoding.
-If encoding is not specified, the default is platform dependent (see :func:`open`). ``'b'`` appended to the mode opens the file in :dfn:`binary mode`: now the data is read and written in the form of bytes objects.
+Normally, files are opened in :dfn:`text mode`, that means, you read and write strings from and to the file, which are encoded in a specific *encoding*.
+If *encoding* is not specified, the default is platform dependent (see :func:`open`).
+But passing ``encoding="utf-8"`` is highly recommended because UTF-8 is the most commonly used encoding for now.
+``'b'`` appended to the mode opens the file in :dfn:`binary mode`: now the data is read and written in the form of bytes objects.
 This mode should be used for all files that don't contain text.

 In text mode, the default when reading is to convert platform-specific line endings (``\n`` on Unix, ``\r\n`` on Windows) to just ``\n``.
 When writing in